rcos/CSCI-4470-OpenSource/WebpageReact/README.md

 # CSCI-4470 Website
-### Guide written by Andre Lungu (lungua@rpi.edu)
+### Guide written by Andre Lungu (lungua@rpi.edu) edited by Dyami Watson Jr (watsod6@rpi.edu)

 This folder contains files for the course website.
 The website is built using React and was scaffolded using vite.js.
 As of Spring 2023 (when the website was first created), this website is incomplete, and there are a few issues that need to be addressed before the site can fully go live.
+As of Spring 2024, Site is ready to go live.

 This short guide is intended to outline how the site is organized, for anyone who plans on working on it in the future and who potentially doesn't have a lot of experience with react (like we did, when we initially wrote all this code)